A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 \subsection{Offline training}

-To train the agent to recognize the value of dispatching and rescheduling, a simulated environment was created using data from a normal day, specifically July 19th, which was one day before the disruption.
+To train the agent to understand the value of dispatching and rescheduling, a simulated environment was created using data from a normal day, specifically July 19th, which was one day before the disruption.
 The MD data from July 19th and the real-world railway timetable in July were used to establish the environment.
 The network setup is illustrated in Figure \ref{Fig-map}, consisting of 9 disrupted routes, which are physical railway routes with specific terminations.
-Throughout the day, 33 trains travel along these disrupted routes, all of which are disrupted.
+Throughout the day, 33 trains traveled along these disrupted routes, all of which were disrupted.
 The disrupted train timetable is summarized in Table \ref{Tab-33train} in Appendix \ref{App-3.1}.

-Each train traveling on a specific route has been predefined a timetable and stop schedule by Algorithm \ref{Alg-stop}.
-The schedule for each route has been divided into three options.
+A set of rescheduling plans with specific stop pattern and timetable, from which the lower-level action selects, is predefined by Algorithm \ref{Alg-stop}.
+The stop pattern for each route has three options, corresponding to $s_1, s_2$ and $s_3$ in the algorithm.
 For example, on route 4, the stops and travel times are outlined in Table \ref{Tab-RnSn} in Appendix \ref{App-3.2}.
 The travel times are calculated based on the average travel time from the original timetable.
-In the disrupted area, the travel time is increased by a factor of 1.5 to simulate the slow-down caused by heavy rainfall.
+In the disrupted area near Zhengzhou, the travel time is prolonged by a factor of 1.5 to simulate the slow-down caused by heavy rainfall.

 According to the timetable in Table \ref{Tab-33train}, there are a total of 10 trains departing from Xi'an and 23 trains passing through.
-For the purpose of our case, we divide the timetable at 17:00.
+For the purpose of our case, the timetable is divided by a time step at 17:00.
 In this scenario, we assume that trains arriving before 17:00 can be potentially rescheduled, while those arriving later are considered unavailable due to the disruption.
 It simulates the impact of the disruption on rolling stock circulation.
-Therefore, the number of flexible rolling stock is 10, which depart from Xi'an, and the number of restricted rolling stock is 10.
+Therefore, the number of flexible rolling stock is 10, which depart from Xi'an, and the number of restricted rolling stock is also 10.